What does a firefighter actually do?

-Some people forget that we are the folks people call when they cannot figure out what to do, or more commonly, cannot afford to call a repair person, especially at three o'clock in the morning on a holiday.
+Some people forget that we are the folks people call when they cannot figure out what to do, or more commonly, cannot afford to call a repair person, especially at 3 a.m. on a holiday.

-While they may not want to pay triple time for a plumber to come to their house to stop the water flowing from a burst pipe, they have no problem calling 911 knowing we will come and at least stop the problem, with some thinking we may solve the problem.
+While they may not want to pay triple time for a plumber to come to their house to stop the water flowing from a burst pipe, they have no problem calling 911, knowing we will come and at least stop the problem, and with some thinking, we may solve the problem.
 If nothing else, we will probably stop the immediate problem, and then direct them to who they need to contact to fully solve the problem.

 If you haven't figured it out by now, we don't just save lives and property anymore; we are truly jacks of all trades.
 And we must be masters at our profession and the core expectations of what we are here for: serving our community, protecting lives and property, and making a positive difference every day we are on duty.

 If you do not embrace the challenges a firefighter faces every day (not the life-threatening or life-saving challenges, those are usually far and few), you will be frustrated and unhappy.
 Instead of getting angry with the folks who call 911 for our assistance, do your best to have patience, tolerance and, most of all, compassion for their current situation.

 To you, it may be an unnecessary call; to them, it may be the emergency of a lifetime.
 More importantly, though, we need to educate our future firefighters and let them know we don't just save lives and property; instead, we are here to help the people who pay our salaries, solve the problems they are faced with in a courteous and professional way, to ensure we leave them with the impression that they cannot live without us.

 This article was updated in June 2020.